When you follow a ketogenic (keto) diet, a large part of what you eat will need to be made up of fat.

 7. Nut Butter

 Another great way to increase your intake of nuts is to consume nut butters.
-They offer the same benefits of nuts but in a more convenient package.
+They offer the same benefits as nuts but in a more convenient package.

 Almond butter and other nut butters can be added to smoothies or used as a base for making keto-friendly energy bites.